kura-okubo/4mNonSelfSim_UGUCA/doc/dev-doc/src/getting_started.rst

 In ubuntu-based systems you can install the requirements with the following command::

-  > sudo apt-get install g++ cmake git libfftw3-dev libopenmpi-dev openmpi-bin libgsl-dev
+  > sudo apt-get install g++ cmake git libfftw3-dev libopenmpi-dev openmpi-bin

 Uguca includes additional features, which have further requirements.